-As you get ready to construct the mound, use the transit and laser (or string lines) to ensure home plate, the pitcher's mound and second base are accurately aligned and that everything is square.
+As you get ready to construct the mound, use the transit and laser (or string lines) to ensure home plate, the pitcher's mound, and second base are accurately aligned and that everything is square.

-Major League Baseball (MLB) regulations call for the distance from the back of the home plate to the front of the pitching rubber to be 60 feet, 6 inches.
+Major League Baseball (MLB) regulations call for the distance from the back of the home plate to the front of the pitching rubber to be 60 feet and 6 inches.
 As mentioned previously, a typical pitcher's mound is 18 feet in diameter with the center of the mound 18 inches in front of the pitching rubber.
 That makes the measurement from the back of the home plate to the center of the pitcher's mound 59 feet.

-Take note: Often, the rubber is accidentally placed in the center of the pitcher's mound.
+Note: Often, the rubber is accidentally placed in the center of the pitcher's mound.
 Be careful with your measurements and don't fall into this trap.
 Also, protect any grass already in place with geotextile and plywood while you're building the mound.

 Now you're ready to begin.